Bring your adventures to life

 and creative freedom

-Dynamic Dungeons is a one-man effort to get tabletop gaming looking as good as possible.
-My name is Tamas, a Hungarian 3D designer, musician and dungeon master, father of three.
-The roleplaying experiences of my youth made D&D an indelible part of my life.
-I actively returned to roleplaying a few years ago, first as a player and later as a DM.
-I started making living maps in 2018.
-In less than two years a supportive community of more than 3000 patrons has been developed around this concept and turned it to a full time job.
-I am extremely grateful to my generous patrons who made this possible.
+The roleplaying experiences of my youth made D&D an unforgettable part of my life.
+I returned to tabletop gaming a few years ago, first as a player and later as a DM.
+In 2018, I started creating living maps, and in less than two years, a supportive community of thousands of patrons grew around the idea, turning it into my full-time work.

 Why Patreon?